 What our seller report shows

-The report does not replace a physical field walk and legal due diligence, but it gives the owner a quantitative anchor before talking to a buyer.
-Most owners sell 30–40% below what they could, not because of the market, but because they show up to the meeting without a number.
+The report does not replace a physical field walk and legal due diligence.
+It gives the owner a quantitative anchor before talking to a buyer — because most owners sell 30–40% below what they could, not because of the market, but because they show up to the meeting without a number.

 FAQ